“`xml

 Family Support Services

-The Army Community Service (ACS) provides information, referrals, and support programs for families.
+The Army Community Service (ACS) provides information, referrals, and support programs for families, including financial counseling, relocation help, and stress management resources.

-These groups offer emotional support and practical information about training and graduation events.
+Family Readiness Groups (FRGs) connect you with others experiencing similar situations, offering emotional support and practical information about training and graduation festivities.

 Historical Context of Army Training